ppatoria/interview/shared_ptr.md

     This ensures proper cleanup and prevents resource leaks.

 ## Issue when `new` throws an exception:
-### Result will be same for `new` or `std::make_shared` the exception will propagate out.
+### Result will be the same for `new` or `std::make_shared` the exception will propagate out.
-    When `new` throws an exception during the memory allocation phase, the behavior of `std::make_shared` depends on the implementation.
+    When `new` throws an exception during the memory allocation phase, the behaviour of `std::make_shared` depends on the implementation.
     In most implementations, `std::make_shared` internally uses `new` to allocate memory for both the object and the control block.
     If `new` throws an exception during this allocation, `std::make_shared` will not have a chance to create the control block and construct the object.